jojomondag/PNG_to_ico_to_icns_converter/README.md

 pip install Pillow
 ```

-3. Download the `ico_to_icns_converter.py` script from this repository.
+3. Download the `png_to_ico_icns_converter.py` script from this repository.

 ## Usage

 1. Run the script:

 ```
-python ico_to_icns_converter.py
+python png_to_ico_icns_converter.py
 ```

 2. A file dialog will open.
-Select the ICO file you want to convert.
+Select the PNG file you want to convert.
-3. Another file dialog will open.
-Choose the location and name for the output ICNS file.
-4. The script will process the ICO file and create the ICNS file at the specified location.
+3. The script will process the PNG file and create both ICO and ICNS files in the same directory as the script.

 ## How It Works

-1. The script reads the ICO file and extracts information about each image it contains.
+1. The script reads the PNG file and extracts information about each image it contains.
-2. It then processes each image and converts it to the appropriate format for ICNS.
+2. It then processes each image and converts it to the appropriate format for ICO and ICNS.
-3. The script creates an ICNS file with the converted images, mapping each image to its corresponding ICNS icon type based on size.
+3. The script creates both ICO and ICNS files with the converted images, mapping each image to its corresponding icon type based on size.

 ## Supported ICNS Icon Types